Graham Carr: ‘We have a clear path to rebalancing the budget while advancing our strategic priorities’

 It’s also clear that the changing circumstances we’ve experienced since spring 2020 will require us to identify new ways of working, partnering, teaching and learning to effectively reach our goals.

 Naturally, there is uncertainty ahead due both to global conditions and aspects of the public policy landscape in Quebec.
-In 2021-22, we experienced a drop in student enrollment for the first time in more than a decade, largely because fewer students are graduating from CEGEPs but also because of pressures around international student travel, particularly as they affected professional master’s programs.
+In 2021-22, we experienced a drop in student enrolment for the first time in more than a decade, largely because fewer students are graduating from CEGEPs but also because of pressures around international student travel, particularly as they affected professional master’s programs.

 We’re also observing recent shifts in the government funding model, with more money being targeted to government priorities via special envelopes, one-time investments and support for universities in the regions, as well as the introduction of new measures affecting anglophone CEGEPs.